Racism may be responsible for increasing physical and mental health disparities among Black, Indigenous, and people of color (BIPOC).

 Lean on friends and family

-According to the American Psychological Association, socioeconomic status can directly affect both physical and mental health.
+According to the American Psychological Association, socioeconomic status can directly affect physical and mental health.
 Researchers have linked low socioeconomic status and a lack of economic development to poor health and a shorter life expectancy.

 According to a